kalio007/auto-user-management/README.md

+# Linux Bash Script
-# This repository contains a Bash script that reads through users and groups in a file and creates these users and groups as specified.
+This repository contains a Bash script that reads through users and groups in a file and creates these users and groups as specified.

 Additionally, the script does the following: